 Despite the risks, 37% of boaters admit to consuming alcohol every time they boat, and 66% say they drink alcohol sometimes when boating.

-With a financial contribution from Transport Canada, and working with local and regional police, government, boat clubs and marinas, MADD Canada has produced and installed more than 600 “Report Impaired Boaters” signs at harbours, marinas and boat launches across the country.
+With financial contributions from Transport Canada, and working with local and regional police, government, boat clubs and marinas, MADD Canada has produced and installed more than 1,000 “Report Impaired Boaters” signs at harbours, marinas and boat launches across the country.
+We have also created awareness materials, television and radio public service announcements, and conducted a survey of boaters to explore attitudes and behaviours about operating a vessel after drinking.

 Generally, boaters who are impaired are more likely to go too fast for the waterway, operate vessels in a dangerous or careless manner, forget to turn on running lights or other required night-time equipment, or openly consume alcohol while underway.